Entity Resolution for Healthcare: Patient Matching, Compliance, and Data Quality

 Why Does On-Premise Entity Resolution Matter for Healthcare?

-Healthcare entity resolution processes the most sensitive category of personal data: protected health information (PHI) including patient names, dates of birth, Social Security numbers, diagnoses, and treatment histories.
-HIPAA requires covered entities to maintain administrative, physical, and technical safeguards over ePHI.
-For many health systems, sending PHI to a cloud-based entity resolution platform introduces compliance complexity that on-premise deployment avoids entirely.
+Healthcare entity resolution processes the most sensitive category of personal data: protected health information including names, dates of birth, Social Security numbers, diagnoses, and treatment histories.
+For many health systems, sending PHI to a cloud-based platform adds compliance complexity that on-premise deployment avoids entirely.

-On-premise entity resolution ensures that all patient data, match rules, confidence scores, and audit logs remain within the hospital’s security perimeter.
-No PHI traverses an external network during the matching process.
-This is not a theoretical concern: the HHS Office for Civil Rights reported 725 healthcare data breaches affecting 133 million individuals in 2023 alone (according to the HHS Breach Portal).
-Minimizing the attack surface by keeping entity resolution processing on-premise is a risk mitigation strategy, not just a compliance checkbox.
+On-premise entity resolution keeps all patient data, match rules, confidence scores, and audit logs inside the hospital's security perimeter, so no PHI traverses an external network during matching.
+This is not theoretical: the HHS Office for Civil Rights logged 725 healthcare data breaches affecting 133 million individuals in 2023, so minimizing the attack surface is a risk-mitigation strategy, not just a compliance checkbox.

-Healthcare-specific requirements narrow the field of suitable entity resolution platforms.
-Evaluate vendors against these six criteria.
-[INTERNAL LINK: /resources/data-quality-healthcare, data quality in healthcare]
+Healthcare-specific requirements narrow the field of suitable platforms.
+Evaluate vendors against these six criteria, which sit inside the wider set of data quality in healthcare practices.

-• Matching accuracy on healthcare data: request a POC using your patient demographic data, not the vendor’s demo dataset.
-Healthcare name variations, address formatting, and date-of-birth entry patterns are distinct from other industries.
+- Matching accuracy on healthcare data: Request a proof of concept on your own patient demographics, since healthcare name variations, address formats, and date-of-birth entry patterns differ from other industries.

-• HIPAA-compliant deployment: on-premise or private cloud deployment that keeps PHI within your security perimeter.
-Verify that no patient data is transmitted to the vendor during matching operations.
+- HIPAA-compliant deployment: On-premise or private-cloud deployment that keeps PHI within your perimeter, with no patient data transmitted to the vendor during matching.

-• HL7 and FHIR integration: native support for HL7 v2 ADT messages (the standard for patient registration events) and FHIR Patient resources (the emerging standard for API-based interoperability).
+- HL7 and FHIR integration: Native support for HL7 v2 ADT registration messages and FHIR Patient resources for API-based interoperability.

-• Real-time matching: the ability to evaluate new patient registrations against the EMPI in real time (sub-second response) at the point of registration, not just in overnight batch runs.
+- Real-time matching.
+Sub-second evaluation of new registrations against the EMPI at the point of registration, not only in overnight batch runs.

-• Match transparency and auditability: field-level match explanations for every link, merge, and rejection decision.
-HIM staff and compliance officers must be able to review why two records were or were not linked.
+- Match transparency and auditability: Field-level explanations for every link, merge, and rejection, so HIM staff and compliance officers can review why records were or were not linked.

-• Survivorship rules for clinical data: configurable rules that determine which source system’s data populates each field in the golden record (for example, legal name from the most recently verified registration, allergies from the primary care EHR, medications from the pharmacy system).
+- Survivorship rules for clinical data: Configurable rules for which source populates each field, such as legal name from the latest verified registration and allergies from the primary-care EHR.

 How Should Healthcare Organizations Measure Entity Resolution Success?

-Measuring the impact of entity resolution in healthcare requires both direct and indirect metrics.
-Direct measures include the duplicate record rate (measured as a percentage of total patient records with confirmed duplicates), the match accuracy rate (percentage of correct auto-match decisions verified by HIM staff review of a random sample), and the false positive rate (percentage of auto-matched records that were incorrectly linked and required manual correction).
+Measuring impact requires both direct and indirect metrics.
+Direct measures include the duplicate record rate, the match accuracy rate verified by HIM review of a random sample, and the false-positive rate of auto-matched records that needed manual correction.

 Frequently Asked Questions